MetricHMSR:Metric Human Mesh and Scene Recovery from Monocular Images: Experiments

 \subsection{Implementation Details}

-\paragraph{Training details.} We trained MetircHMR on 3DPW~\cite{von20183dpw}, Human3.6M~\cite{ionescu2013h36m}, and MPI-INF-3DPH~\cite{mehta2017mpi} for 40 epochs with a weight decay of 0.01.
-During training, we used the AdamW optimizer with a batch size of 64.
-The learning rate was set to $1\times10^{-6}$ for the pre-trained HMR2.0 backbone, and $1\times10^{-5}$ for the camera ray encoder and the transformer decoder.
+We train MetricHMR on BEDLAM~\cite{black2023bedlam}, AIC~\cite{wu2017ai}, COCO~\cite{lin2014coco}, MPII~\cite{andriluka2014mpii}, and 3DPW~\cite{von20183dpw} for 40 epochs with a weight decay of $1\times10^{-4}$.
+We use the AdamW optimizer with a batch size of 64 on a single NVIDIA A100 GPU, and set the learning rate to $1\times10^{-5}$.
+For the depth refinement network, we further train the model on the PROX RGB-D dataset ~\cite{hassan2019prox} to learn human-aware metric depth correction.